martin-denizet/redmine_create_git/README.md

 Go to your Redmine plugin configuration page.
 For example http://redmine.domain.com/settings/plugin/redmine_create_git Set the path to the repositories.
 It must be a local path and the user running Redmine on the server must have rw permissions.
 You can also configure the URL to integrate with Redmine Checkout Plugin.
-It tested with [rkallensee's fork](https://github.com/rkallensee/redmine_checkout.git).
+Tested working with [rkallensee's fork](https://github.com/rkallensee/redmine_checkout.git).

+## Use

+* Go to the Project Settings, Repository tab
+* Click "Quick create [Create Git plugin]"
+* Input a repository identifier
+* Click "Create"
+* Start working with git!

 ## Credits